10 Energy Stocks With Whale Alerts In Today's Session - Benzinga

 These itemized elaborations have been created using the accompanying table.

-• For SM SM, we notice a put option trade that happens to be bullish, expiring in 79 day(s) on August 19, 2022.
-This event was a transfer of 99 contract(s) at a $40.00 strike.
-The total cost received by the writing party (or parties) was $25.7K, with a price of $260.0 per contract.
-There were 200 open contracts at this strike prior to today, and today 104 contract(s) were bought and sold.
+• For EOG EOG, we notice a call option trade that happens to be bearish, expiring in 590 day(s) on January 19, 2024.
+This event was a transfer of 17 contract(s) at a $170.00 strike.
+The total cost received by the writing party (or parties) was $35.2K, with a price of $2076.0 per contract.
+There were 125 open contracts at this strike prior to today, and today 102 contract(s) were bought and sold.

-• For PBF PBF, we notice a call option trade that happens to be bullish, expiring in 198 day(s) on December 16, 2022.
-This event was a transfer of 100 contract(s) at a $40.00 strike.
-The total cost received by the writing party (or parties) was $54.0K, with a price of $540.0 per contract.
-There were 202 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.
+• For LPI LPI, we notice a call option trade that happens to be bearish, expiring in 9 day(s) on June 17, 2022.
+This event was a transfer of 24 contract(s) at a $95.00 strike.
+The total cost received by the writing party (or parties) was $48.2K, with a price of $2009.0 per contract.
+There were 1401 open contracts at this strike prior to today, and today 97 contract(s) were bought and sold.

 Options Alert Terminology